hummingbot/hummingbot-site/docs/news/hbot.md

 All pull requests, or proposed code changes to the Github code repository, will need to be submitted as a Pull Request Proposal and be approved by HBOT holders in order to be merged into the codebase and included in an official release.

-See the Hummingbot Foundation governance whitepaper (LINK TO PAGE ON FOUNDATION SITE) for more details.
+See the [Hummingbot Foundation Governance whitepaper](https://hummingbot.org/governance/whitepaper) for more details.

 In addition, HBOT token holders will be able to appoint members of the Hummingbot Foundation’s Board of Directors.
 One of the first planned Governance Proposals (Q1 2022) will allow HBOT token holders to confirm the members of the interim Board of Directors or otherwise appoint an alternative Board.